April - August 2020

 - Stakeholders showed interest and invested in Dots after I completed the re-design of the product.

-- The product launched in winter of 2020 and the same stakeholders from the Danish Demining Group in Yemen became the first clients.
+- The product launched and the same stakeholders became our first clients.

 - Users were able to finally see over a decade of their work visualized on a map.